Copyright 2011:Solo Standards.Standard Poodle Breeders.All rights reserved.

 All questions answered to the best of my knowledge at all stages of a puppy/dogs life that comes from Solo Standards.

 Shipping: As of Dec 2013 I do not ship my puppies cargo any longer.
 TOO many delays, flight changes, ect.
 Some people do fly in on their own means and take puppies back as carry on.
 If you do this you must plan to do so at 8 wks old or my pups can get too big to take on carry on.
 Most people pick puppies up and meet the parent dogs.

-When/if I sell with breeding rights, it $3500 and a breeding contract is filled out.
+When/if I sell with breeding rights, it is considerably more, requires a conversation up front, a breeding contract is filled out.